 I recently did a few livestreams where I tested the new Supergun from the Behar Bros called the Hayabusa.
 I’d previously liked and tested their previous supergun, (the Shogun) and this performs similarly, with one difference: Instead of DB15, it has PlayStation 1/2 controller ports.
 Unfortunately, the built in controller adapter seems to have about 26ms of latency ;/ At about $100, it seems to be a good value and mostly* safe to use, but the lag is too much for hardcore gamers…especially the average person who’d be using a supergun.
-Check out a written summary of the streams below and the unedited original test streams are at the top and bottom of the page.
+UPDATE July 2024: There’s a new firmware that lowers the controller latency.
+Check out a written summary of the streams below and the unedited original test stream is embedded above.
+Here’s the updated lag post: https://www.retrorgb.com/hayabusa-supergun-latency-fix.html

 Shogun Manual**: https://www.beharbros.com/_files/ugd/1a1987_545b4bfb960742e286d82f0fbd945ed1.pdf